runtimeverification/verified-smart-contracts/gnosis/security audit.md

 thus the issue is not present.

 **11. Denial of Service.**
-Users that are not owners cannot alter the persistent state of this contract, or use it to call external contracts.
+Non-owners cannot alter the persistent state of this contract, or use it to call external contracts.
 Thus no external DoS attack is possible.
 In principle if an owner loses the private key to his contract and can no longer exercise his duties to sign transactions, this would result in some hindrance.
 However, the list of owners can always